myrrlyn/apocrypha.es/priv/archive/2nptag.md

 ---
-title: "The Third Words of Oztrakos"
+series: Words of Oztrakos
+part: 3
+title: The First War
 reddit: 2nptag
 author: myrrlyn
 date: 2014-11-29T01:02:15Z
 ---

-# THE FIRST WAR

 The war went on for a long time, and the Sun turned many times and the light it cast through the holes riddling the mountain spun and danced to follow, and